AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

     >
     >An IP range cannot overlap an existing range on the allow list.
 In that case, first delete the range that contains the overlapping IP.

-1. It is possible to add a range on the allow list for multiple instances.
+1. It is possible to add a range to the allow list for multiple instances.
 To do this, press the down arrow key or type the first letters of the desired instance, then select it from the suggestions list.

     ![](assets/control_panel_add_range3.png)

-1. Define the label that will display in the list.
+1. Define the label that will display for this IP range in the list.

     ![](assets/control_panel_add_range2.png)

     >[!NOTE]
     >
-    >These special characters are allowed in the Label field:
+    >The following special characters are allowed in the **[!UICONTROL Label]** field:
     > `. _ - : / ( ) # , @ [ ] + = & ; { } ! $`

-1. To make sure that unused IP ranges are automatically disabled once you do not need them anymore, you can set an expiration date.
+1. To make sure that unused IP ranges are automatically disabled once you do not need them anymore, you can set an expiry.
 To do so, select a unit in the **[!UICONTROL Type]** drop-down list and define a duration in the corresponding field.

     ![](assets/control_panel_add_range5.png)